SofiaKung/TIL/ai-tools/coding-subagents.md

 - Self-documenting architecture
 - Reduced onboarding time
-- Living knowledge baseSubagents can be resumed with full context using their agent ID for long-running research or multi-step workflows
+- Living knowledge baseSubagents can be resumed with